AzureCAT-GSI/SAPonAzureHOL/README.md

 Use the azure portal to create a resource group to hold your windows server.

-## Create a windows server 2016
+## Create a windows server 2016 VM

-Create a windows server 2016 virtual machine in your new resource group, allow RDP portaccess, in west us 2 region.
+Create a windows server 2016 virtual machine in your new resource group, allow RDP port access, in west us 2 region.
+You can use the defaults for the vnet creation.

-## Rdp into the machine
+## RDP into the machine you created

 Use the Connect button to download the RDP file for your machine, and connect into it.
 Use the credentials you specified when you created the machine: